 Clomid success rates on first cycle depend on individual cases.
 A woman who is over 35, but has an ample number of eggs, may be benefited, but it may not prove very effective for those who are underweight or overweight.

 The dosage of clomiphene citrate plays an important role in the success of the treatment.
-It is usually started with the lowest dose of 50mg and taken from day 3 through day 7 of your menstrual cycle.
-Some doctors may suggest that it be taken from day 5 to day 9 of your cycle.
-It is administered orally, and at the same time, every day for 5 days.
+It is usually started with the lowest dose of 50mg and taken from day 3 through day 7 of the menstrual cycle.
+Some doctors may suggest that it can taken from day 5 to day 9 of your cycle.
+It is administered orally, and should be taken at the same time, every day for 5 days.

-Checking on your ovulation cycle is important when you are taking clomid, as it helps you by indicating your most fertile period.
+Checking on your ovulation cycle is important when you are taking clomid, as it can help you by indicating your most fertile period.
 You can keep a check on your ovulation status in a number of ways.
 These include:

-- Keeping record of your Basal Body Temperature (BBT) every morning.
-The BBT increases when you are ovulating
+- Keeping a record of your basal body temperature (BBT) every morning.
+The BBT increases when you are ovulating.

 It is recommended to continue clomiphene medication for a maximum of 6 months.
-Continuing the medication above a period of 6 months can cause certain adverse effects.
+Continuing the medication above a period of 6 months can result in certain adverse effects.
 This is because clomid has the anti-oestrogen properties that affect the endometrium lining and cervical mucus negatively.

-It has been observed that women who are most likely to conceive with clomid do so in the first three months of starting the therapy, with very rare chances after 6 months.
+It has been observed that women who are most likely to conceive with clomid do so in the first three months of starting the therapy.
+The chances of conceiving after 6 months are very less.